 This year, as you would expect, our plans for an event have had to change.
-In place of our in-person event we have organised a range of webinars taking place 25-29 May 2020.
+In place of our in-person event we hosted a range of webinars between 25-29 May 2020.
 For more, follow @TECScotland @DigiCare4Scot #digicare4scot

-If your colleagues wish to join a webinar they need to complete their own registration.
-Thank you to all the presenters who are making time for us to deliver these webinars, we look forward to meeting you online.
+Thank you to all the presenters who are making time for us to deliver these webinars.

 Monday 25 May 2020 10:30 -11:10 (GMT)